projectara/greybus-spec/source/module_interface_lifecycles.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

+The :ref:`hardware_model` defined the concept of an :ref:`Interface
+<hardware-model-interfaces>`, and
-The :ref:`hardware_model` defined the concept of an :ref:`Interface State <hardware-model-interface-states>`, and :ref:`hardware-model-lifecycle-states` introduced a related set of *Lifecycle States*, along with a state machine which operates on Lifecycle States, the Interface Lifecycle.
+:ref:`hardware-model-lifecycle-states` introduced a related set of *Interface Lifecycle States*, along with a state machine which operates on Lifecycle States, the Interface Lifecycle.

-A subsequent chapter defined the :ref:`special_protocols`, which include Operation definitions that may affect Interface and Lifecycle States.
+A subsequent chapter defined the :ref:`special_protocols`, which include Operation definitions that affect Interfaces' Lifecycle States.

-This section describes the relationships between these Protocols and the Interface Lifecycle in more detail, and specifies Operation sequences which must be successfully exchanged to cause Interface States to change Lifecycle States.
+This section describes the relationships between these Protocols and the Interface Lifecycle in more detail, and specifies Operation sequences which may be successfully exchanged to cause Interfaces to change Lifecycle States.

 The following sections describe the relationship between these states, as well as how transitions between them may occur in a Greybus System.

-For convenience, the Interface Lifecycle state machine diagram and the definitions of the Lifecycle States are reproduced here:
+For convenience, the Interface Lifecycle state machine diagram and the Interface States associated with each Interface Lifecycle State are reproduced here:

 .. image:: /img/dot/interface-lifecycle.png
    :align: center

-ATTACHED is the following group of Interface States:
+When an Interface is ATTACHED, the following Interface States are
+possible:

 .. include:: lifecycle-states/attached.txt

-ACTIVATED is the following group of Interface States:
+When an Interface is ACTIVATED, the following Interface States are
+possible:

 .. include:: lifecycle-states/activated.txt

-ENUMERATED is the following group of Interface States:
+When an Interface is ENUMERATED, the following Interface States are
+possible:

 .. include:: lifecycle-states/enumerated.txt

-MODE_SWITCHING is the following group of Interface States:
+When an Interface is MODE_SWITCHING, the following Interface States are
+possible:

 .. include:: lifecycle-states/mode-switching.txt

-SUSPENDED is the following group of Interface States:
+When an Interface is SUSPENDED, the following Interface States are
+possible:

 .. include:: lifecycle-states/suspended.txt

-OFF is the following group of Interface States:
+When an Interface is OFF, the following Interface States are
+possible:

 .. include:: lifecycle-states/off.txt

-DETACHED is the following group of Interface States:
+In the DETACHED Interface Lifecycle State, no Module is attached to the Interface Block.
+The unique Interface State in this Lifecycle State is:

 .. include:: lifecycle-states/detached.txt